-Making waves in the Caribbean - Dominica's fight against plastic waste
+Making waves in the Caribbean - the fight against plastic waste

-From January 2019 all single use plastic food containers and Styrofoam will be banned from the eastern Caribbean island of Dominica, the inspiration behind Kalabash Bodycare.
+In January 2019 all single use plastic food containers and Styrofoam was banned from the eastern Caribbean island of Dominica, the inspiration behind Kalabash Bodycare.

 High Fives to this tiny nation, and its population of 70,000 people for its contribution towards saving the planet.
 They make me very proud of my Caribbean roots.
 Several other Caribbean islands are also doing their bit for the environment by introducing plastic bans.